green-fox-academy/tomdreidel/final-exam-links.md

 ## Skills

-The student, on their own, is able to:
+The student, on his own, is able to:

  -  Use the command line:
      -  Traversing directories